Let’s talk about the top 40 ways to save money that you can do. That

 Peace of Mind

 Knowing that you have money saved will reduce your stress level.
-No more worrying about how you are going to afford for that unwanted emergency (like that noise in your car’s engine that is quickly getting worse).
+No more worrying about how you will afford that unwanted emergency.
+Like that noise in your car's engine that is quickly getting worse.

-As you save money, your stress level will go down because you know you have the money to cover it.
+As you save money, your stress level will decrease because you know you have the funds to cover it.

 Control

-Now that you know why saving money is important, I hope you get inspired by these 40 ways to save money that will work!
+Now that you know why saving money is essential, I hope you get inspired by these 40 ways to save money that will work!

 Budget – track every single dime you spend

 Tracking everything you spend and your income is what needs to be done.
-Seriously, do you sit and track every penny spent?
+It doesn't matter what you do.
+If there is no accountability for your spending, it will not be spent wisely.

 Buy used